What you will learn in this article:

 - When choosing a mattress, I concluded that the two most important factors are: Non-toxic materials used and postural body support.

-- Petrochemical-based mattresses are a major concern.
+Petrochemical-based mattresses are a major concern.
 Depending on how the final material is treated, major off-gassing can occur.
 What’s the problem with petrochemicals?
 A review published in the journal, Recent Advances in Petrochemical Science found that petrochemicals can accumulate in organs and tissues and cause damage to the brain, nerves, liver, and the developing baby.
-They can cause cancer and inflammatory conditions.
-They can also hormone imbalances and disorders.
-So, picking the wrong mattress can actually interfere with getting your hormones back in balance.
+They can cause cancer and inflammatory conditions, plus hormone imbalances and disorders.
+(1)

 Types of Mattresses